Law Firm

 The Digital Nomad residence permit is valid for one year with a possibility of renewal for another two years.
 The digital nomad will live in Cyprus, work remotely, and be location-independent.

 His/her family members can reside in Cyprus for the same time as the digital nomad.
-The family members can be spouses or partners in a civil union and underaged children.
+The family members can be spouses or partners in a civil union, as well as underaged children.
 However, they must not engage in economic activity while in Cyprus.

 Digital Nomads as tax residents can claim benefits as follows: